adarshsoni-7/UBER/README.md

 ## 📍 Maps & Rides API

-This API provides services for maps (like geolocation, distance, suggestions) and ride booking (pickup to destination using selected vehicle types).
+This API provides services for maps (like geolocation, distance, suggestions) and ride booking (pickup to destination using selected vehicle types) using Google Maps API.

 ### 🗺️ Maps Routes